SergioCrisostomo/js-calendar/Readme.md

 #js-calendar

-A JavaScript calendar days generator for datepickers and apps where weekdays are needed.
+A JavaScript client- & server-side calendar days generator for datepickers and apps.
+Provides day of the week, month info and some other cool stuff.

 [![Build Status](https://travis-ci.org/SergioCrisostomo/js-calendar.svg)](https://travis-ci.org/SergioCrisostomo/js-calendar)